terminal42/contao-geoip2-country/README.md

 - **dca_tables:** configures which elements allow the country restrictions.
 Changing this will add the DCA fields to the given table(s), but for any but the default tables you will need to implement your own visibility checks!

+- **update_credentials:** Required for automatic update of the GeoIP2-Country database.
+    Defaults to the `GEOIP2_AUTH` environment variable.
+Use your MaxMind account ID and license key in basic-authentication format, e.g. "1234:your-key".

+- **update_interval:** How often the database will be updated automatically, if you add the necessary `update_credentials`.
+Defaults to "weekly".
+Can also be set to an empty value if you want to manually update using the Contao console `geoip2:database-update` command.

 ## Updating the MaxMind GeoIP2 database

 Detecting the country from IP requires an up-to-date information source, as IPs change all the time.
+If you configure the credentials or `GEOIP2_AUTH` variable, this extension can automatically update the database for you.

-We recommend to use [MaxMind's Automatic Update Support](https://dev.maxmind.com/geoip/geoipupdate/) to keep your database up-to-date.
+You can also use [MaxMind's Automatic Update Support](https://dev.maxmind.com/geoip/geoipupdate/) to keep your database up-to-date.

 ## GeoIP Routing